Mean-Street/DistributedSystemForDataManagement/kafka/README.md

 # firewall-cmd --zone=trusted --add-interface=docker0
 ```

-* Create an EC2 instance for Kafka
+* Create an EC2 instance for Kafka (at least 2go of RAM)
 * Open the port `9092` in the security group of the instance
 * Connect through SSH and run: